"The sky’s the limit"

 I really enjoy GÉANT’s international and multicultural atmosphere.
 The people I work with come from all corners of the globe and most of them speak more than one language; with such a fantastic mix of cultures there is so much that we can all learn from one another.

-Shortly I will be joining the Software Engineering Department: a career progression supported and facilitated by my line manager who has encouraged me to make the most of my academic qualifications and ambitions.
+My recent career progression - I had started working at GÉANT as an IT engineer - was supported and facilitated by my line manager who encouraged me to make the most of my academic qualifications and ambitions.
 This career move means so much for my professional and personal growth and I feel that it is proof that with the right combination of ability, encouragement and ambition, everyone can excel at GÉANT.

 Since I joined I was able to attend several training courses and further learning and development opportunities are regularly available; GÉANT is geared up to support its employees in their chosen career paths.